sitbon/rest-examples/py/demo-fastapi/README.md

 ## Project: Foo Demo

 This is a demo FastAPI project using SQLAlchemy, asyncpg, Alembic, and pydantic-settings, with Docker Compose for local development.
-It provides a simple user CRUD API and is ready for interview live-coding.
+It provides a simple user CRUD and API.

 ### Features
 - FastAPI app with async SQLAlchemy and PostgreSQL